defx/dynamo/README.md

 ### x-control

 Used to bind any user input control element (e.g., `<input>, <select>, <textarea>`) to a property in state.
-The x-control attribute is a boolean attribute that doesn't accept any value, the name of the property reflected in state will be inferred from the elements [name] attribute.
+The x-control attribute is a boolean attribute that doesn't expect any value, the name of the property reflected in state will be inferred from the elements [name] attribute.

 > Applying the [name] + [x-control] pattern encourages parity between form data and request data for the purpose of progressive enhancement